 AT AGENT LOCATION: There’s usually no restriction on the amount of money you may send at an agent location.
 However, some countries set limits on how much can be received.
 If you have questions about a specific amount you’re sending or a specific country, you can call Customer Care to inquire.

-Note: Limits may vary based on sending and receiving location, so always best to check with Western Union itself before sending.
+Note: Limits may vary based on sending and receiving location, so it’s best to check with Western Union itself before sending.

 How do I use Western Union?

 - A Western Union account.
-It’s easy to set up a free account as part of your transfer.
+It’s straightforward to set up a free account as part of your transfer.